|Alma Mater:||Erskine College|

 Joyce competed collegiately at Erskine College in Due West, S.C.
 He played four years with the Flying Fleet, serving as a team captain for two seasons.
 He was the team’s leader, and second in the Carolinas Virginia Conference, in assists in 2005.
 He graduated with a degree in athletic training in 2007.

-Joyce holds an NSCAA Advanced National Diploma coaching certification and is an assistant coach with the Olympic Development Program in the state of Georgia.
+Joyce holds an NSCAA Premier and Advanced National Diploma coaching certification.
 He married the former Ashleigh Snook in January of 2011.